machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

 > <small>The app does marketing, sales, customer services by its own</small>

-Sociable app can integrate all the services and even other apps, which provides one unified user experience to the customers.
+Sociable app can integrate all the services even including other apps.
+It provides one unified user experience to the customers everywhere.
 This implements the [_omni-channel experience_](https://en.wikipedia.org/wiki/Omnichannel) automatically.

 ## Try It Today